-The disputed domain name resolves to a website displaying the Complainant's BUBBLE SKINCARE trademark and purportedly offering products relating to the Complainant, while creating the impression that the Respondent's website is related to the Complainant.
+The disputed domain name resolves to a website boldly displaying the Complainant's SIMPSON STRONG-TIE trademark and purportedly offering products relating to the Complainant.
 Such use of the disputed domain name cannot be deemed as a bona fide offering of goods or services, or a legitimate noncommercial or fair use.
-In addition, the nature of the disputed domain name, comprising the BUBBLE SKINCARE trademark and the additional term "usa" (referring to geographical abbreviation of the United States of America, where the Complainant's resides), is inherently misleading, and carries a risk of implied affiliation, WIPO Overview 3.0, section 2.5.1.
+In addition, the nature of the disputed domain name, comprising the Complainant's STRONG-TIE trademark (with only deletion of the hyphen mark "-") and the additional term "shop", is inherently misleading, and carries a risk of implied affiliation.
 Such composition of the disputed domain name does not support a finding of any rights or legitimate interests on the Respondent.